Best Side Hustles for College Students: 47 Ideas to Try

-How to make money while at uni?
+How to make money while in college?
 Here are the best side hustles you can try out in your free time.Start a side hustle now

 Active side hustles

 2. Offer gardening and handyman services.
-From helping people maintain their gardens, shovelling snow and raking garden waste, to window cleaning and doing a paint job, there are so many odd jobs that people would pay for to have extra help with.
+From helping people maintain their gardens, shovelling snow and raking garden waste, to window cleaning and doing paint jobs, there are so many odd jobs that people would pay for to have extra help with.

 What makes these tasks extra enticing is that they don't require many tools, or the customers themselves already have them.
 Depending on your agreement with the customer, just might just have to show up, do the work, and get paid instantly!